sbissantz/rarp/git.md

 ## Additionals

-Two other settings proved to be handy (at least for me).
+Two other settings proved to be handy options (at least for me).
 The first one generates a (more) colorful output.
 The second one sets your default editor.
 I love doing things the (n)vim way.
-But feel free to use a different editor (e.g., Nano, Emacs, etc.).
+But feel free to use a different editor (e.g., Gedit, Nano, Emacs, etc.).
 If the international scientific term for confusion pops up in your skull -- WTF?! -- you might ask "what the hell is an editor?".
 Well, more precisely, we're talking about a text editor.
 Literally speaking, it is a 'tor' to edit text.
 Whatever a 'tor' may be.
 If the term is still not self-explanatory for you (as it wasn't for me), think of it as MS Word for plain text files.
 So why not use MS Word instead?
-Well, the simple answer is: you're a reborn nerd!
-Nerds don't use MS Office -- so shhh!
+Well, the simple answer is: Its heavy-weight -- and you're a reborn nerd!
+Nerds swear one black consoles and red themes, so shhhhh!

 ```
 $ git config --global color.ui true